plancktimesoftware/SaneWindowsAPI/README.md

 # SaneWindowsAPI
-A modern C++ wrapper over the Win32 API to make it sane to use
+A modern C++ wrapper over the Win32 API to introduce some sanity in the Windows world.